Warm-up Cycle

 Monitor Test

 A monitor test is a system-specific test that sets a Diagnostic Trouble Code (DTC).
-A readiness flag requires one or more monitor tests to complete their testing of a component or system.
+A readiness flag requires one or more monitor tests to complete the testing of a component or system.
 If the required monitor test runs and passes, that readiness flag will flip to Complete.
+The readiness flag will be flipped to Complete when the ECM completes system testing.
+If a DTC is present, the system fails.
+If no DTC is set, the system passes.

 Continuous Monitor Tests

 The ECM monitors misfires, fuel systems, and comprehensive components while their individual enable criteria are met.
-A Continuous monitor test can run and pass judgment multiple times per trip to pass and fail during the same trip.
-The readiness flag status for misfire, fuel system, and comprehensive components is not used during a state emissions inspection for gasoline vehicles.
+A Continuous monitor test can run multiple times per trip to pass and fail during the same trip.
+The readiness flags status for misfire, fuel system, and comprehensive components are not used during a state emissions inspection for gasoline vehicles.
 In some cases, they are used for diesel vehicles during a state emissions inspection.

 Non-Continuous Monitor Tests

 Non-continuous monitor tests verify the performance of catalytic converter, oxygen/air-fuel sensor(s) and their heaters, EGR/VVT, EVAP, and secondary air injection.
 When the enable criteria for a specific monitor test are met, the ECM will test the system at least once per trip if it passes.
 The ECM can run a monitor test multiple times per trip if a failing test result is indicated.
 Non-Continuous Readiness Flag Status is displayed in MODE $01.
-State Emissions Inspection programs use them as pass/fail criteria.
+State Emissions Inspection programs use readiness flag status as part of the pass/fail criteria.

 Malfunction Indicator Lamp (MIL)